 When you look at the recipe you will see that there are more vegetables than meat in this dish.
 Each cake is packed with hidden veges.
 The icing is a combination of potato and pureed cauliflower.

-So with the school holidays coming up why not try making dish with your little ones.
+With the school holidays coming up why not try making dish with your little ones.
 The also make great picnic food and would be ideal for a birthday party treat.